 The following slide, videos and speaker notes were produced for the CDANZ Conference 2019: Your Practice - Today and Tomorrow held in partnership with the University of Canterbury and the Tertiary Education Commission on 5 & 6 September 2019.

 Presentations with an * have been filmed.
 Video is available to Conference attendees and to CDANZ Branches upon request.
 Individuals who did not attend Conference can purchase video access.
-Videos prices are $25 each.
-Alternatively you can purchase all six conference videos for: PMCDANZ - $100, AMCDANZ / Student - $110 Subscriber - $120 Affiliate - $130, Non Member - $150.
-Please contact email@example.com for more information.
+These videos are archival records filmed by a student.
+They cost $20 each.
+Alternatively you can purchase all six conference videos for: PMCDANZ - $70, AMCDANZ / Student - $80 Subscriber - $90 Affiliate - $100, Non Member - $110.
+Please contact firstname.lastname@example.org for more information.

 *Tips, tricks and techniques for job search in the digital age - Gillian Kelly, Outplacement Australia & The Career Agency